Login to DuckWeb and update your PAC

-- Watch your email: Three months before ISO, you will receive emails from email@example.com with instructions on how to sign up and other things you need to do.
+- Check your email: Three months before ISO, you will receive emails from email@example.com with instructions on how to sign up and other things you need to do.

-- Special note for Graduate students: You are expected to attend ISO when it does not conflict with your Graduate School Orientation events.
+- Graduate students: You are expected to attend ISO when it does not conflict with your Graduate School Orientation events.

 - Arrange for temporary housing: If you cannot move into your permanent housing before ISO begins you can stay with a host family for free or make a hotel reservation near campus.

-Host Family Welcome: Limited spaces are available to stay with a local family for a few days before moving into your residence hall or apartment.
+Host Family Welcome Program: Limited spaces are available to stay with a local family for a few days before moving into your residence hall or apartment.
 You can apply through the FFIS website when the application is open

 TIP: the EMX bus may stop near your hotel and connect directly to the UO.
 Show your UO ID to ride for free!